rodrigoriko/ImageClassifier_TF.js/README.md

 # ImageClassifier_TF.js
-Image Classifier RealTime with TensorFlow.js
+Image Classifier train on the fly in the browser using TensorFlow.js.